-Special events revenue: Special events revenue is recorded and recognized on the day of the event at a point in time.
+Special events revenue - Special events revenue is recorded and recognized on the day of the event at a point in time.
 Any payment received before the event (tickets and sponsorship) is recorded as advanced deposits and released at the time of the event.

-Deferred revenue, which consists of deposits for future special events, was \$155,350 and \$3,000 as of June 30, 2022 and 2021, respectively, and \$3,000 as of June 30, 2020.
+There was no deferred revenue as of June 30, 2023.
+Deferred revenue, which consisted of deposits for future special events, was \$155,350 as of June 30, 2022.